Skip to main content

 kubectl get pods -n kamaji-system # Kamaji

-Access the Web Console
+Access the web consoles

-kubectl get secret realm-access -n demo-org -o jsonpath='{.data.password}' | base64 -d
+kubectl get secret realm-access -n acme -o jsonpath='{.data.password}' | base64 -d; echo

 Log in with: